guihuzhang/guihuzhang.github.io/_pages/about.md

 My research topic is about natural language tasks over heterogeneous knowledge graphs in project <a href='https://sourcessay.inria.fr/'>SourcesSay</a>.

-Before joining the CEDAR team, I received my undergraduate degree from College of Elite Education (now known as the <a href='https://qxs.njust.edu.cn/main.htm'>Qian Xuesen Honours College</a>), Nanjing University of Science and Technology, and I received my master’s degree from <a href='http://www.ict.cas.cn/'>Institute of Computing Technology, Chinese Academy of Sciences</a>.
 I'm originally from <a href='https://en.wikipedia.org/wiki/Haiyang'>Haiyang</a>, a small county on the Jiaodong Peninsula in eastern China.
+ I received my undergraduate degree from College of Elite Education (now known as the <a href='https://qxs.njust.edu.cn/main.htm'>Qian Xuesen Honours College</a>), Nanjing University of Science and Technology, and I received my master’s degree from <a href='http://www.ict.cas.cn/'>Institute of Computing Technology, Chinese Academy of Sciences</a>.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->